up42/up42-py/docs/reference/workflow-reference.md

 ## Workflow tasks

-Workflow tasks are blocks in a workflow.
+Workflow tasks are blocks that are added to a workflow.
+A workflow task contains a specific block version which specifies what blocks can be added before and after it.

 ### workflow_tasks

-The `workflow_tasks` attribute returns a list of the workflow tasks in a workflow.
+The `workflow_tasks` attribute returns a list of workflow tasks in a workflow.

 The returned format is `dict[str, str]`.